3 types of Preppers you don’t want to be

 The number of people affected by…say a zombie apocalypse?
 Zero.

-Again…using the laws of probability, I’m guessing a cell phone to call for an ambulance is probably a much more likely possibility than needing Sawyer mini water filter.
+Again…using the laws of probability, I’m guessing a cell phone to call for an ambulance is probably a much more likely possibility than needing a Sawyer mini water filter.

 Prepping for Worse Case Scenario Only